 Spam-Filtered Contact Forms

-After several years of testing, I've come up with a system that traps more than 99 percent of spambots, and yet has a very low false-positive rate of well under 1 percent.
+After several years of testing, I've come up with a system that traps more than 99 percent of spambots, and yet has an extremely low false-positive rate of less than one-tenth of one percent.

-Better yet, my forms filter out spam without using annoying "CAPTCHA" images that frustrate and drive away potential customers.
-My forms are based on proprietary scripts that look for behavioral differences between humans and robots, and make their decision silently, so the spambot won't even know it's been caught.
+Better yet, my forms filter out spam without using annoying "CAPTCHA" images or "Are you human?" puzzles that frustrate and drive away potential customers.
+My forms are based on proprietary scripts that look for behavioral differences between humans and robots and evaluate every submissiom politely and silently, so the spambot won't even know it's been caught and its spam discarded.

 How does it work?